containers/podman/docs/source/markdown/podman-create.1.md

               · tmpfs-mode: File mode of the tmpfs in octal. (e.g. 700 or 0700.)
 Defaults to 1777 in Linux.

+              · tmpcopyup: Enable copyup from the image directory at the same location to the tmpfs.
+Used by default.

+              · notmpcopyup: Disable copying files from the image to the tmpfs.

 **--name**=*name*

 Assign a name to the container